TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 | Difficulty Level: | Intermediate
 |----- | -----|

+>DISCLAIMER:
+As of 17 July 2023 this writing is still in progress.
+I wrote this from memory (mostly) and need to follow through it step by step again to make sure I got it all down correctly.

 **This tutorial assumes the following:**
 - you are comfortable working in the command line